microsoft/Azure-Edge-Solutions-Lab/Lab Demo QSR/README.md

 1. Prepare the 2-node cluster by installing AKS, follow this [PowerShell QuickStart Guide](https://learn.microsoft.com/en-us/azure/aks/hybrid/kubernetes-walkthrough-powershell)
 2. Alternatively, you could setup with WAC.
 The demo was created with Static-IPs from the above Engineering plan.
 [AKS using WAC](https://learn.microsoft.com/en-us/azure/aks/hybrid/setup).
 Aside form Engineering plan above all other options were left default We did not use VLANs.
+We worked with our IT Admin to block out 20 sub IP addresses and found the networking information on each node in the HCI cluster, in WAC under the virtual switch tool.
+Alternatively you can work with your IT Admin to build your Engineering Plan.

 # 4. Creating AI Workload AKS Cluster